IamLiesa/blog_21moves/content/blog/best-yoga-exercises-for-everyday.md

 +++
-title = "Top 10 Yoga Exercises that you should do every day" description = "If you only have 15 minutes for your daily yoga routine, you should definitely include these 10 yoga exercises into your workout.
-Read here what yoga poses I am talking about and why they are so good for you." date = "2017-05-23T10:50:46+02:00" tags = ["Fitness"] categories = ["Fitness"] keyword = "yoga every day, top yoga exercises, daily yoga, yoga poses" news_keywords = ["yoga every day, top yoga exercises, daily yoga, yoga poses"] banner = "img/posts/best-yoga-exercises-for-everyday/daily_yoga_poses.JPG"
+title = "Top 10 Yoga Exercises that you should do everyday" description = "If you only have 15 minutes for your daily yoga routine, you should definitely include these 10 yoga exercises into your workout.
+Read here what yoga poses I am talking about and why they are so good for you." date = "2017-05-23T10:50:46+02:00" tags = ["Fitness"] categories = ["Fitness"] keyword = "yoga everyday, top yoga exercises, daily yoga, yoga poses" news_keywords = ["yoga everyday, top yoga exercises, daily yoga, yoga poses"] banner = "img/posts/best-yoga-exercises-for-everyday/daily_yoga_poses.JPG"

-headline = "Top 10 Yoga Exercises that you should do every day"
+headline = "Top 10 Yoga Exercises that you should do everyday"

 summary = "There are thousands of different yoga poses out there.
 But with all our busy lifes chances are that you are too busy to even do some of them on a daily basis.
 However, there are certain yoga poses that are so beneficial for your body, that you should consider taking those 15 minutes a day to practice them.
 Read here what exercises I am talking about and why they are so good for your body."